 Now, it’s important not to assume that anyone trying to do that would be stupid, or obvious.
 If you do that then the exercise is worthless, because the result of the experiment would be that you catch the perpetrator and your defenses are perfect.
 Nothing is perfect, so the idea is to find flaws, or potential flaws.

 So, let’s take the idea of a physical break-in as a thought experiment.
 How would you approach the thinking about this?

 Let us assume the attacker is skilled and has done some appropriate reconnaissance, so they have a good idea of your current Security (alarms, cameras, etc.)

-Let us assume they are at least as smart as you (or smarter), so that they will take appropriate steps to not get noticed.
+Let us assume they are at least as smart as you are (or smarter), so that they will take the appropriate steps to not get noticed.

 Okay, now the situation is ready, and you can start looking around your offices for reasonable ways that a burglar could try and enter the building.
 But there’s something else to consider:

-This is all well and good, but can we use the same sort of thinking when it comes to computers and Network Security?
+This is all fine and dandy, but can we use the same sort of thinking when it comes to computers and Network Security?
 Yes, we can.
 So, when would a “good time” be for someone to try attacking/hacking your network?

 My choice would be the weekend.
 It just so happens that the article I was reading the other day noted that most attacks actually happen on weekends.

 There won’t be as much traffic on the network, so moving around will be faster.